-You can’t get a mortgage without homeowners insurance.
-Even if you could, having a policy provides precious peace of mind for homeowners and their families.
+Most mortgage companies require homeowners insurance before issuing a loan.
+But, even if it wasn’t required, having a policy offers precious peace of mind for homeowners and their families.

 A standard homeowners insurance plan protects the physical structures on your property against damage from common disasters.
 Covered structures typically include houses, garages, sheds, other outbuildings, and fences.
 Covered disasters include fires, hurricanes, and storms.

-For the most part, any damage the structures on your property suffer from a qualifying disaster will be covered up to the maximum limit of your policy.
-This includes fixtures, HVAC systems, and the actual structure itself such as walls, floors, foundations, and roofing.
+For the most part, any damage to the structures on your property suffered from a qualifying disaster will be covered up to the maximum limit of your policy.
+This includes fixtures, HVAC systems, and the actual structure, such as walls, floors, foundations, and roofing.

 Standard policies also cover personal belongings located inside the structures on your property.
 This includes: